Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 This is how you can update the menus, commands and packages on your virtual machine.
 This is not about updating Nightscout.
 If you want to update Nightscout, please have a look at [this](./update_nightscout.md).

+Are you still using noip.com?
+If yes, you will need to go through [this](./FreeDNS.md) to create a FreeDNS account and a new hostname.

 Open a [terminal](./Terminal.md).
 A [menu](./Menu.md) should come up automatically.
 If not, you have a very old version of our platform.
 To update, please skip to the section titled "Bootstrap" below.

-From the Google Cloud setup submenu, select "Update platform".
+From the menu, or Google Cloud setup submenu, select "Update scripts" or "Update platform".
 After completion and closing the terminal and opening a new one, if a menu does not automatically open up, please skip to the section titled "Bootstrap" below.

 If the menu opens, view the Status page by selecting "Status".
 If it looks like [this](./images/Status.png), the platform has updated to the latest.
 If not, please update platform from the Google Cloud setup submenu again.